dmlr7/blender-wiggle-2/README.md

 # Wiggle 2

 Wiggle 2 is a complete rewrite of the original [wiggle bones add-on](https://github.com/shteeve3d/blender-wiggle) for Blender, offering improved features and stability.
-It may be far from perfect, but it definitely gets the job done!
+It is far from perfect, but it definitely gets the job done!

 ## Fork Notice

 This project is a fork of the original [blender-wiggle-2 by Steve Miller](https://github.com/shteeve3d/blender-wiggle-2).
 Modifications have been made to fix compatibility issues with newer Blender versions, new features for bone collision, along with code cleanup and an updated README.

-Although I have minimal experience in Blender, I was asked by a friend to fix this add-on.
+I have minimal experience in Blender, I was asked by a friend to fix this add-on.
+So everything else is extra and I am by no means an expert in this.
+If anyone wants to continue/improve it, be my guest (◕‿◕).

 For a detailed list of changes, refer to the notice in [`wiggle_2.py`](./wiggle_2.py).